 e) the Research Data is created by an APUO member.

 5.2 ISS and FROs will regularly collaborate with Researchers to enhance awareness of IP through outreach to Researchers and create opportunities to provide general overviews on IP, IP-related policies, procedures at the University and the process of obtaining a patent and working with patent offices.

-6.1 If the Researcher(s) who developed the Research Data or created the potential Invention is interested in pursuing commercialization that could be of interest to the University, they, with the support of the principal investigator, are responsible for making a Disclosure to ISS by submitting an invention disclosure form or to their FRO, through the Researcher’s submission to the FRO of their annual research reports.
+6.1 If the Researcher(s) who developed the Research Data or created the potential Invention is interested in pursuing commercialization that could be of interest to the University, they, with the support of the principal investigator, are responsible for making a Disclosure to ISS by submitting an or to their FRO, through the Researcher’s submission to the FRO of their annual research reports.
 Those in leadership positions within a faculty or academic unit with innovation duties (for example, a Vice-Dean, Innovation and Strategic Partnerships, Director of Innovation and Partnerships or such other leadership positions regardless of their position title) are available for consultation with the Researcher(s) prior to or when making a Disclosure.

 6.2 FROs are responsible for transferring all Disclosures made to it to ISS for review and assessment, as referred to in Section 7 of this Policy.
 ISS is the central repository for Disclosures and is responsible for the receipt, recording, review, and assessment of Disclosures.